adamcyber1/happy-simulator/README.md

 Not suprisingly, when the rate increases (peak of the sinusoid), the poisson arrival rate overloads our server, and a queue builds up.

 Time to increase our server concurrency!
-If I increase them to 15 what happens?
+If I increase `threads` in my `QueueServer` to 15 what happens?

 ![img.png](img/queuedepth.png)